Quercetin and Zinc: Dr Zelenko Prevention and Treatment Protocol (2023)

 Quercetin is a natural antihistamine and anti-inflammatory plant pigment that boosts your immune system and may work to control viral replication, according to some research.
 It allows zinc to exert its proven antiviral properties; in treating COVID-19, quercetin may also lower inflammation, help clear mucus, prevent ventilator-induced damage and support immunity.According to the research, quercetin has been shown to help fight obesity, Type 2 diabetes, circulatory dysfunction, chronic inflammation and mood disorders.
 It has even been found to help lower blood pressure.
 Researchers have found that quercetin can trigger tumor regression and begin the process of apoptosis.
 This is programmed cell death, without which cells can grow uninterrupted and develop into cancerous growths.

 - Zinc ion can tightly bind to a number of substances, such as citric acid, potentially preventing the release of free zinc ions from lozenges in the oropharyngeal region.
 Zinc gluconate lozenges have been suggested to be less effective than zinc acetate lozenges, but a meta-analysis of seven trials with a total of 575 common cold participants did not find significant difference between lozenges composed of the two salts.
-(Ref)
+(BMJ Open.
+Jan 2020)

 Zelenko Covid-19 Prophylaxis Protocol